 Brita Water Filter Pitcher

-It works quickly, providing you with purified water in less than three minutes.
-The pitcher is durable, with AquaBliss claiming that it will last twice as long as some other top-rated brands which gives you savings for your bucks.
-Maintenance is easy and usually only required every four months.
+It works quickly, providing you with purified water.
+The pitcher is durable, with Brita claiming that it will last twice as long as some other top-rated brands which gives you savings for your bucks.
+Maintenance is easy and usually only required every six months.

 This drinking water filter pitcher will tackle chlorine, heavy metals, and organic contaminants.
 It also removes odors and improves the taste of your water.

-There are many pitchers that work very effectively but also slowly.
-AquaBliss has created a filter that combines activated carbon and exchange resin, aided with patented aeration technology and mesh screen that removes all the nasty taste and contaminants.
+There are many pitchers that work very effectively but does not totally remove the taste.
+Brita has created a filter that combines activated carbon and exchange resin, aided with patented aeration technology and mesh screen that removes all the nasty taste and contaminants.
 This didn’t require sacrificing quality — customers say it produces some of the best water they have tasted.

-As well as working quickly, you will also save time on maintenance.
+As well as working efficiently, you will also save time on maintenance.
 Brita recommends replacing your filters every six months.
 You should save time and money by using this durable, long-lasting product.

 On the other hand, the filter is made of strong BPA-free plastic and should survive small drops, bumps, and general wear and tear for a long time.

 |Features||Rapid gravity filtering system, BPA-free, 6-cup capacity|

 APEC Countertop System

 If you live in a smaller home or don’t have permission to install a large filter, this APEC countertop reverse osmosis system is a great solution.
 No installation is required and it is both lightweight and compact.

 All you need to do is attach it to your faucet.
 APEX designed this unit to be small and stylish, so it won’t impose on your space.
 Despite its small size and portability, it is very effective and will remove numerous contaminants from your water.

 Reverse osmosis filtration is held in high regard because it softens water as well as filters it (3).
 Four-stage filtration tackles an impressive list of contaminants, but stage three softens your water.

 If you want to remove minerals from your water, this product is ideal.
 It requires very little effort on your part, and you will have softer water at the turn of a tap.